scouvreur/scouvreur/README.md

-I young team playing data engineer.
+A young team playing big data engineer at Cloudflare.

 I have a passion for big data, real-time processing and distributed systems.

-My experience has been in fraud detection and computer vision for medical images.
+My experience has been in cyber security, bot and fraud detection, as well as computer vision for medical images.

-I am an open-source contributor to scikit-learn and Optuna.
+I am a contributor to open-source data engineering projects.